nbarbettini/Intro-Web-Series/Day 3/README.md

 var colorCycleIntervalTimer = setInterval(cycleColor,100);
 ```

 The other place you would see the name is on the console log.
 Open up the console log by the developer tools.
 On Chrome, on a PC, press Control-Shift-I and on a Mac, press Command-Option-I.  In the top of the area that appears, clock on the word "Console".
-In this window, you will see output that Javascript produces, either console logs as they are written, or warnings and errors in the page itself.
+In this window, you will see output that JavaScript produces, either console logs as they are written, or warnings and errors in the page itself.

 # bigger examples
 ?magic 8 ball?